uwsupercs201/ProgrammingAssignment1/README.md

 ## Goal: Learn Standard I/O (Input/Output), numeric datatypes, and mathematical operations.

 ### NOTE: The speed of light is 299,792,458 m/s.
-(This is actually how the meter is officially defined nowadays!)
+(This is actually how the meter is officially defined nowadays!).
+We have not specifically discuss several mathematical operators.
+You may find the `Math` class useful for this assignment.
+You can find details in section 4.1 of our textbook or [here](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html)

 ## Part 1